-IMPORTANT UPDATE: The application form is now closed.
+IMPORTANT UPDATE: This internship program will not operate this summer.
+The application form is now closed.
 We thank everyone for their interest in the UH Summer Health Analytics Internship.
-If you have any questions or concerns, please email us at email@example.com.
+If you have any questions or concerns, please email us at firstname.lastname@example.org.

 Do you want to learn essential data skills for a 21st century economy?

 Do you want to gain exposure to data science, health analytics, and data visualization?

 Do you have a passion for mental health, substance use, houselessness, and behavioral health?

 Do you have an interest in using data to make the world a better place?

 Please consider applying to our new paid Summer Health Analytics Internship (UH-SHAI) program!

 This program is open to current high school seniors and first- or second-year undergraduate students.

 The UH Summer Health Analytics Internship (UH-SHAI) is a 6-week internship program in summer 2021.
 The purpose of this program is to make data science and health analytics accessible to all.
 This internship program will help to increase and diversify the health analytics workforce locally in Hawaiʻi by providing experiential learning opportunities and encouraging students to develop interest to pursue careers in health analytics, behavioral health, and data science.
 This internship program covers: